21 Feb Benjamin Franklin International School in Barcelona

 What would you say sets the school apart from other international schools in Barcelona?

-Many leadership opportunities or students: Student council, National Honors Society, Model United Nations, many student clubs (film club, feminist club, running club,
+- Excellent professional development program for BFIS teachers.
+Many leadership opportunities or students: Student council, National Honors Society, Model United Nations, many student clubs (film club, feminist club, running club).

 For those wishing to apply to the school can you explain your application process?